adap/flower/doc/source/how-to-enable-ssl-connections.rst

         --root-certificates certificates/ca.crt
         --server 127.0.0.1:9092

-When setting :code:`root_certificates`, the client expects the file path to a PEM-encoded root certificates.
+When setting :code:`root_certificates`, the client expects a file path to a PEM-encoded root certificates.

 Conclusion